 sudo dnf repolist -v

-3. Command to Install Docker CE Engine
+3. Install Docker CE Engine

 So, we already have the Docker repo and now it’s time to run the simple command using the DNF package manager for installing the Docker-CE along with its command-line tool and containerd.io to efficiently manage the container lifecycle of its host system.